-The following non-stormwater discharges are authorized by this Permit provided the non-stormwater component of the discharge is in compliance with and managed according to Section 3.10 (Management of Non-Stormwater Discharges):
+The following non-stormwater discharges are authorized by this Permit provided the nonstormwater component of the discharge is in compliance with and managed according to Section 3.10 (Management of Non-Stormwater Discharges):

 - 1. Discharges from fire-fighting activities; - 2.
 Fire hydrant flushings; - 3.
 Waters used to wash vehicles where detergents are not used; - 4.
 Water used to control dust in accordance with Section 3.7 (Stormwater Management and Sediment Control Plan); - 5.
 Potable water including uncontaminated water line flushings; - 6.
 Routine external building wash down that does not use detergents; - 7.
 Pavement wash waters where spills or leaks of toxic or hazardous materials have not occurred (unless all spilled material has been removed) and where detergents are not used; - 8.
 Uncontaminated air conditioning or compressor condensate; - 9.
 Uncontaminated ground water or spring water; - 10.
 Foundation or footing drains where flows are not contaminated with process materials such as solvents; - 11.
-Uncontaminated excavation dewatering; and - 12.
-Landscape irrigation.
+Uncontaminated excavation dewatering; - 12.
+Landscape irrigation; and - 13.
+DHEC reserves the right to allow certain non-stormwater discharges not explicitly stated in this section to be authorized by this permit.
+A written request explaining the nature of the discharges by the permittee must be submitted to the Department and a written approval received by the permittee from the Department before the discharges can be treated as "allowable non-stormwater."